Panthers-Labs-Pvt-Ltd/progressive.mind.framework/chimera-docs/docs/Data_Management/Data_LifeCycle.md

 9. **Continuous Improvement**: Improves compliance processes to adapt to changes.
 10. **Liaison**: Acts as a contact for regulatory authorities and auditors.

+## Data Backup and Retention Strategies

+### Backup Strategies

+1. **3-2-1 Rule**: Maintain three copies of your data, two on different media, and one offsite.
+2. **Regular Backups**: Schedule regular backups (daily, weekly, monthly) to capture data changes.
+3. **Automated Backups**: Use automated backup solutions to minimize human error.
+4. **Full and Incremental Backups**: Perform full backups periodically and incremental backups in between.
+5. **Test Restores**: Regularly test backup restores to ensure data integrity and the effectiveness of your backup strategy.

+### Retention Strategies

+1. **Classify Data**: Classify data based on its importance and regulatory requirements.
+2. **Retention Periods**: Define clear retention periods for different types of data based on business needs and compliance regulations.
+3. **Data Lifecycle Management**: Implement data lifecycle management policies to automate the deletion of outdated or unnecessary data.
+4. **Offsite Storage**: Store backups offsite to protect against local disasters.
+5. **Compliance**: Ensure that your retention policies comply with relevant regulations (e.g.,

 ### Internal Data Sources

 ## Appendix